Jaraxal/temperature-simulator/README.md

 ### Prerequisites

 Go 1.20 or higher installed on your system.
-You can download it from the official website.
+You can download it from the official website or use `brew` on Mac OS.

 ### Clone the Repository